Tanjava/RPSLS/README.md

 #### Visual Feedback

 - Each round when the user selects a game option, the game visually updates the user's and computer's choices with the corresponding emoji images.
-- Furthermore, a message with the game outcome (win, lose, tie) will be displayed after every round (e.g. "You win this round!") and at the end of the game with the final result (e.g. "You lost!
-Try again").
+- Furthermore, a message with the game outcome (win, lose, or tie) will be displayed after every round (e.g. "You win this round!") and at the end of the game with the final result (e.g. "Game Over.
+You Lose!").

 ### Footer Section